-A new study shows that weighted blankets are a safe and effective intervention in the treatment of insomnia.
+Is there such a thing as an insomnia blanket?
+A new study suggests that there is.
+It found that weighted blankets are a safe and effective intervention in the treatment of insomnia.

 Swedish researchers have found that insomnia patients with psychiatric disorders experienced reduced insomnia severity, improved sleep, and less daytime sleepiness when sleeping with a weighted chain blanket.